 The PFCs are used as protection and cleaning gases in the production process.
 The emission factor is therefore determined as 100% release during production.
-This sector has previous used both PFC-14 and PFC-318 for technical purpose in optics fibre production.
+This sector has used both PFC-14 and PFC-318 for technical purpose in optics fibre production.
 However, PFC-318 has not been used since 2014.
-No use of PFC-14 has been reported in 2022 and last recorded use of PFC-14 for any purpose was in 2017.
+A small use of PFC-14 has been reported in 2023.
+The actual emission wa 0,07 tonnes PFC-14 corresponding to 554 tonnes CO2 equivalents.
+The last recorded use of PFC-14 for any purpose before 2023 was in 2017.